abdogr44/KnowSift/README.md

 ## Getting Started

+1. Copy `.env.example` to `.env.local` and populate the values.
-1. Install dependencies:
+2. Install dependencies:
    ```bash
    pnpm install
    ```
-2. Start the development server for all apps:
+3. Start the development server for all apps:
    ```bash
    pnpm dev
    ```